maciejsudo/iot-solar-driver/REPORT.md

 **Work progress report**

-1st Week of December 2020
+5.12.2020 Update
-	-Subject of project was choosen.
+- Subject of project was choosen.
-	-This repository was created.
+- This repository was created.